 - Resources: In HTML mode, the page resources like image, .css etc. are recorded in a single request whereas individual requests are created for each resource in URL mode.

-- Correlation Effort: HTML mode script requires less effort than URL mode script to correlate the dynamic value.
+- Correlation Effort: The HTML mode script requires less effort than the URL mode script to correlate the dynamic value.